asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Resource-List-Subscriptions/Resource-List-Subscription-Test-Plan.md

----
+!!! note

-**Note:**  It was about at this point while writing this test plan that I decided that if I was going to finish it before I grew old and died, I should pare down the amount of detail
+    It was about at this point while writing this test plan that I decided that if I was going to finish it before I grew old and died, I should pare down the amount of detail

----
+[//]: # (end-note)

 #### Test 2: State change